Sally Miall: Personal life

 On 26 July 1940, Sally Leith married a fellow Cambridge student, Nigel Bicknell (1918–1990), then a pilot in the Volunteer Reserve.

-They had four sons together, Stephen Bicknell (1957-2007) the organ builder and writer about the organ, and Marcus, Alexander and Julian.
+They had four sons together, Stephen Bicknell (1957–2007) the organ builder and writer about the organ, and Marcus, Alexander and Julian, an architect.

-They divorced in 1975, and later that year, she married the BBC broadcaster and administrator Leonard Miall (1914-2005).
+They divorced in 1975, and later that year, she married the BBC broadcaster and administrator Leonard Miall (1914–2005).

 Later life

 After her second husband died in 2005, she continued to live at Maryfield Cottage in Taplow until shortly before her death from colon cancer on 6 October 2010 at Austenwood Nursing Home in Gerrards Cross.